What is DCA (Dollar-Cost Averaging)?

 Dollar-cost averaging, or DCA, is an investment strategy where you buy a fixed dollar amount of Bitcoin on a regular schedule, no matter what the price is doing that day.
 Instead of trying to pick the perfect moment to buy, you simply commit to a recurring purchase.
 Maybe it's $100 every Monday, or $250 on the first of each month.
 The amount and frequency are up to you.
 The key is consistency.

 The idea is not unique to Bitcoin.
-DCA has been used in traditional investing for decades, and it's the same principle behind 401(k) contributions that automatically invest a portion of every paycheck.
-What makes it especially powerful for Bitcoin is the combination of high long-term growth and wild short-term swings.
+DCA has been used in traditional investing for decades.
+It's the same principle behind 401(k) contributions that automatically invest a portion of every paycheck.
+Bitcoin makes it especially powerful: high long-term growth combined with wild short-term swings.
 DCA lets you participate in that growth without needing to predict where the price is headed next week.

 Why It Matters